NREL-Sienna/PowerNetworkMatrices.jl/docs/src/tutorials/tutorial_VirtualPTDF_matrix.md

 # VirtualPTDF

-Contrary to the traditional `PTDF` matrix, the `VirtualPTDF` is a structure containing rows of the original matrix, related to specific system branches.
+Contrary to the traditional `PTDF` matrix, the `VirtualPTDF` is a structure containing rows of the original matrix, related to specific system arcs.
 The different rows of the `PTDF` matrix are cached in the `VirtualPTDF` structure as they are evaluated.
 This allows to keep just the portion of the original matrix which is of interest to the user, avoiding the unnecessary computation of the whole matrix.

 Refer to the different arguments of the `VirtualPTDF` methods by looking at the "Public API Reference" page.